Telakshan/gRPC-Microservices/README.md

 # gRPC-Microservices

-### To migrate database, cd in to ProductGrpc and please run:
+### To migrate database, individually cd in to ProductGrpc, DiscountGrpc, ShoppingCartGrpc and please run:

 dotnet ef database update